 Here at Foundant, we value this type of balance so highly that we’ve built it into our company culture.
 Taking care of yourself as an individual both during and outside of work can benefit not only you, but your coworkers and loved ones as well.
 Part of this whole equation is figuring out what you need during the workday to function at your best.
-With summer in full swing, we thought it would be fun to share a few ways we keep ourselves feeling energized and productive during the day, both inside and outside of the office!
+With the year still fresh and new, we thought it would be fun to share a few ways we keep ourselves feeling energized and productive.

 De-Stress with Pets